TABLE OF CONTENTS

 - Personal Loan.
 If you’re in a pinch and have an excellent credit score, interest rates for a personal loan are often lower than a cash advance.
 You’ll need to apply for the loan and go through an approval process, but the amount you can borrow is much higher than a cash advance can offer.

 - Business Loan.
-While these types of loans will require you to sign various documents and wait for approval, they often have lower interest rates.
+While business loans require you to sign various documents and wait for approval, they often have lower interest rates.
 Businesses also have credit scores, so if you own an entity with a history of good credit, this may be a viable option for you.

 - Pay Bills With a Credit Card.
 During times when money is tight, you can use a credit card to pay for bills and essentials which will free up the amount of available cash in your budget.